 Spring is finally here!
 For New Jerseyans, few words could possibly sound sweeter.

-After one of the harshest winters on record and a final scare at the end of March, the time of the year has finally arrived when we can pack away snow coats and shovels and trade them in for light clothing and the tools for your outdoor activity of choice.
+The time of the year has finally arrived when we can pack away snow coats and shovels, and we can trade them in for light clothing and the tools for your outdoor activity of choice.
 For some, this means a rake, hoe and watering can as they eagerly prepare to get their garden going again this year.

 While gardening is a great hobby that doubles as exercise, since it is still a physical task, it can also lead to pain.
 In fact, one medical study reports that more than 2 million Americans are injured while doing gardening or yardwork.
 All the stretching, bending and twisting that comes with being a productive gardener puts multiple areas of the body at risk for pain, especially the knees and back.
 A physical therapist can help you learn how to avoid knee and back pain while gardening.

-- Use a foam or gel kneel pad and try alternate kneeling on each knee
+- Use a foam or gel kneel pad and try alternately kneeling on each knee.

-- Vary your gardening tasks throughout the session so as not to keep repeating the same one for too long, or break it up into smaller tasks
+- Vary your gardening tasks throughout the session so you’re not repeating the same one for too long, or break the session up into smaller tasks.

-- If possible, raise your beds and container platforms to allow you to tend to them at close-to-standing height, which will eliminate bending over
+- If possible, raise your beds and container platforms to allow you to tend to them at close-to-standing height, which helps reduce bending over.

-- Stretch both before and after gardening, when muscles are in the cool-down phase, and ice any sore areas before going to bed
+- Stretch both before and after gardening, and ice any sore areas before going to bed.

-- Strengthening exercises can also help prevent the knees and back from the stresses and strain from gardening
+- Strengthening exercises can also help strengthen the knees and back, which can reduce the stress and strain from gardening.

-For all the gardeners out there who want to keep themselves pain-free this spring, Arrow Physical Therapy & Rehabilitation can help with further gardening guidance or a basic stretching program to keep you flexible.
-Visit us at any of our three locations in Woodbridge, Union or Edison, NJ, or call 732-494-0895 to schedule an appointment.
+For all the gardeners out there who want to keep themselves pain-free this spring, our Arrow Physical Therapy & Rehabilitation team can help.
+We can offer further gardening guidance or develop a basic stretching program to keep you flexible.
+Our physical therapists can also perform a free screening to ensure that your knee and back pain aren’t being caused by an underlying issue.